ehabterra/flash/README.md

 ### Initiate db

 To re/create tables run `make sql-init`

+## To show swagger documentation

+For the localhost and default port: 8000 you can use http://localhost:8000/docs to show swagger documentation.

 ## FAQ
 1. What would you add to your solution if you had more time?